ESTEEM PUBLIC SCHOOL

 32 & below E (Needs improvement) 32 & below E (Failed)

-2 Co-Scholastic Activities (Classes VI-VIII): For the holistic development of the student, co-curricular activities in the following areas be carried out in CBSE affiliated schools by the teachers and will be graded term-wise on a 3-point grading scale (A=Outstanding, B=Very Good and C=Fair).The aspect of regularity, sincere participation, output and teamwork be the generic criteria for grading in the following co-scholastic activities: (a) Work Education - Work Education refers to skill-based activities resulting in goods or services useful to the community (b) Art Education (Visual & Performing Art) (c) Health and Physical Education (Sports/Martial Arts/Yoga/NCC etc.)
+2 Co-Scholastic Activities (Classes VI-VIII): For the holistic development of the student, co-curricular activities in the following areas are carried out in CBSE affiliated schools by the teachers and will be graded term-wise on a 3-point grading scale (A=Outstanding, B=Very Good and C=Fair).
+The aspects of regularity, sincere participation, output and teamwork are the generic criteria for grading in the following co-scholastic activities: (a) Work Education - Work Education refers to skill-based activities resulting in goods or services useful to the community. (b) Art Education (Visual & Performing Art) (c) Health and Physical Education (Sports/Martial Arts/Yoga/NCC etc.)

-3 Discipline (Classes VI-VIII): The students are also be assessed for the discipline which will be based on the factors like attendance, sincerity, behaviour, values, tidiness, respectfulness for rules and regulations, attitude towards society, nation and others.
-Grading on Discipline will be done term-wise on a 3-point grading scale (A=Outstanding, B=Very Good and C=Fair)
+3 Discipline (Classes VI-VIII): The students are also be assessed for the discipline, which will be based on factors like attendance, sincerity, behaviour, values, tidiness, respectfulness for rules and regulations, attitude towards society, the nation and others.
+Grading on Discipline will be done term-wise on a 3-point grading scale (A=Outstanding, B=Very Good and C=Fair).

 4 Record Keeping: The schools follow the simple documentation procedure and collate the same at the time of preparing the report card.
 Unnecessary lengthy and repetitive documentation by teachers must be avoided.